pkimber/old-enquiry-migrated-to-gitlab/README.rst

 enquiry
 *******

-Django application for an online enquiry.
+Django application for an online enquiry form.

 Install
 =======